natezimm/blackjack/README.md

 ## Technology Stack
 - **Frontend**: React 18 with `react-scripts`, `axios`, and the usual testing helpers (`@testing-library/*`).
-- **Backend**: Spring Boot 2.6.6 (`org.springframework.boot:spring-boot-starter-web`) orchestrated with Gradle 7.6.6 via the wrapper and built-in JaCoCo reports.
+- **Backend**: Spring Boot 3.x (`org.springframework.boot:spring-boot-starter-web`) orchestrated with Gradle via the wrapper and built-in JaCoCo reports with enforced coverage.
-- **Containerization**: `server/Dockerfile` builds the Spring Boot JAR in a Gradle image and runs it on OpenJDK 11.

 ## Project Layout
 - `server/`: Spring Boot service exposing `/api/blackjack/*` endpoints, game state objects, and card/deck logic plus Gradle configuration, tests, and Dockerfile.
 - `client/`: React SPA that renders the blackjack table, exposes betting controls, and hits the backend API through Axios helpers.

 ## Prerequisites
-- Java 11+ (for the backend and Docker image).
+- Java 21+ (for the backend and Docker image).
 - Node.js + npm (for the frontend).
 - Gradle is provided via the wrapper (`./gradlew`).